deflatcoin/contracts/serverlessDexContract.md

     }
 </pre>

-0- Note: Withdraw in register token has removed; use withdraw function;
+0- Note: Divergent of the actual contract in ropsten test;

 1- address: Token to register;